Jaga-Telesin/d2u/D2U_Readme.txt

 - Remember that any torrents Deluge has finished downloading and which meet your ratio minimum set in the variables.py file, will have their .torrent removed from Deluge and moved to your uTorrent watch folder.
 There is no confirmation of the move - the script was set to run and complete quietly.
 - SSH to your server, and navigate to your 'd2u/deluge_scripts directory' (ex: /home/user/downloads/d2u/deluge_scripts).
 - Run the following command: python d2u.py
+- Optionally, you can add the required minimum ratio on the command line, like:  python d2u.py 0.8
 - Note any output or errors.
 See the 'Troubleshooting' section below if you run into problems.